asu-trans-ai-lab/grid2demand/README.md

 1.  **Partition network into grid cells**

 Users can customize the number of grid cells by setting “number_of_x_blocks” and “number_of_y_blocks”.
-On the other hand, users can customize cell’s width and height in meter under the latitude of the area by setting “cell_width”, “cell_height” and “latitude”).
+On the other hand, users can customize the cell’s width and height in meters under the latitude of the area by setting “cell_width”, “cell_height” and “latitude”).

 By default, “cell_width” and “cell_height” are set as the length on a flat